 Stepparent adoptions are common, but it does not take away from the true heartfelt value of the action.
-Stepping in as a new parent for a child could have a tremendous impact on that child’s life, and has the potential to allow the child to grow and be loved in an environment they may never see the joy of experiencing.
-If you are thinking about going though this process we recommend that you speak with one of our adoption attorneys in Mesa AZ
+Stepping in as a new parent for a child could have a tremendous impact on that child’s lifeadoption attorneys in Mesa AZ.and has the potential to allow the child to grow and be loved in an environment they otherwise may have never had the joy of experiencing.
+If you are thinking about going though this process we recommend that you speak with one of our

 Stepparent adoptions happen when one biological parent retains parental rights while the relationship with the other biological parent is severed, which results in the loss of all rights or responsibilities for the child.
 In effect, the stepparent who is adopting the child then assumes the role of the new parent and acquires the rights and responsibilities.
 A stepparent adoption is permanent and cannot be nullified or terminated, even if the parents choose to divorce or go through a legal separation.

 About Stepparent Adoptions in Arizona

 Arizona law recognizes spouses and domestic partners in stepparent adoptions.
-In these cases, the birth parent still remains as the child’s legal parent, typically making the process easier.
+In these cases, the birth parent still remainsthe child’s legal parent, typically making the process easier.
 However, it is important to remember that any adoption is still a legal process and therefore must be handled with care to ensure it is done efficiently and effectively.
 You can also avoid future issues by making sure the adoption is legally sound.